Devon Carbon Plan

 The members have considerable expertise in topics relevant to carbon reduction and are drawn from economic, environmental, health, community and academic organisations.

 Evidence Gathering and Thematic Hearings

-Publication of a draft Interim Devon Carbon Plan
+Publication of the draft Interim Devon Carbon Plan

-The Task Force has assessed all available data and contributions from the evidence gathering phase to identify which actions can be adopted more easily across Devon.
+The Task Force assessed all available data and contributions from the evidence gathering phase to identify which actions can be adopted more easily across Devon.
 These ideas were used to produce a draft Interim Devon Carbon Plan that was published for consultation on the 7th December 2020.
-Ideas that are deemed more controversial or more challenging to implement will be presented to the Citizens’ Assembly in 2021 to ensure the recommendations in the Final Devon Carbon Plan are reflective of the opinions of Devon’s Citizens.
+Ideas that were deemed more controversial or challenging to implement will be presented to the Citizens’ Assembly in June and July of 2021 to ensure the recommendations in the Final Devon Carbon Plan reflect the opinions of Devon’s citizens.

 The views of the general public will continue to play an important role in the production of the Final Devon Carbon Plan.
-The more challenging or controversial recommendations developed by the Task Force will be put to a Citizens’ Assembly.
+The more challenging or controversial issues will be put to a Citizens’ Assembly in summer 2021.
 The assembly will comprise a representative sample of Devon’s citizens from different social backgrounds, including young people over 16.
 They will have the opportunity to develop informed opinions and collectively develop, discuss and review policy recommendations on decarbonising Devon.

 Publication of a draft Final Devon Carbon Plan

-Once the Citizens’ Assembly has met, the Net-Zero Task Force will bring everything together to produce a draft Final Devon Carbon Plan.
+Once the public consultation has concluded, the Net-Zero Task Force will bring everything together to produce a draft Final Devon Carbon Plan.